firstbatchxyz/dria-docker/README.md

 ```sh
 source .env && docker compose up
 ```

-Or if you are really sure about your wallet and/or contract id, you can hardcode them within the Docker compose [file](./compose.yaml).

-## Containers

 When everything is up, you will have access to both Dria and HollowDB: